-- whether the person making the representation has business interests in that catchment area that might be affected. - 1.11 It will also consider the Gambling Commission's guidance that "business interests" should be given the widest possible interpretation and include partnerships, charities, faith groups and medical practices.
-Trade associations, trade unions, residents and tenants' associations will normally only be viewed as interested parties if they have a member who can be classed as an interested party i.e. who lives sufficiently close to the premises to be likely to be affected by activities being applied for. - 1.12 Persons whose business interests are within the same gambling sector as the subject of their representation (or review application) will be expected to satisfy the Licensing Authority that their representation (or application) is not made with the intent of limiting competition to their own business, particularly given that the Act does not replicate the previous requirement for satisfaction of a 'demand test'.
-The Licensing Authority will disregard representations that are thought to be vexatious, frivolous, or that will not influence the determination of the application. - 1.13 Interested parties can be persons who are democratically elected such as Councillors and Members of Parliament (MPs).
+- the potential impact of the premises (number of customers, routes likely to be taken by those visiting the establishment); and - the circumstances of the person and nature of their interests, which may be relevant to the distance from the premises. - 1.10 For example, it could be reasonable for an Authority to conclude that "sufficiently close to be likely to be affected" could have a different meaning for (a) a private resident (b) a residential school with children who have poor school attendance and (c) a residential hostel for vulnerable adults. - 1.11 When determining whether a person has business interests that be may be affected the Commission suggest that factors that are likely to be relevant are: - the size of the premises; - the 'catchment' area of the premises (i.e. how far people travel to visit); and - whether the person making the representation has business interests in that catchment area that might be affected. - 1.12 It will also consider the Gambling Commission's guidance that "business interests" should be given the widest possible interpretation and include partnerships, charities, faith groups and medical practices.
+Trade associations, trade unions, residents and tenants' associations will normally only be viewed as interested parties if they have a member who can be classed as an interested party i.e. who lives sufficiently close to the premises to be likely to be affected by activities being applied for. - 1.13 Persons whose business interests are within the same gambling sector as the subject of their representation (or review application) will be expected to satisfy the Licensing Authority that their representation (or application) is not made with the intent of limiting competition to their own business, particularly given that the Act does not replicate the previous requirement for satisfaction of a 'demand test'.
+The Licensing Authority will disregard representations that are thought to be vexatious, frivolous, or that will not influence the determination of the application. - 1.14 Interested parties can be persons who are democratically elected such as Councillors and Members of Parliament (MPs).
 No specific evidence of being asked to represent an interested person will be required as long as the Councillor / MP represents the ward likely to be affected.
 Other than these however, this Authority will generally require written evidence that a person/body (e.g. an advocate or relative) 'represents' someone who is an interested party.
-Members who are asked by an interested party to represent them should not sit on the Sub-Committee considering that application.
+Members who are asked by an interested party to represent them should not sit on the Sub-Committee considering that application. - 1.15 Although an area may have some localised social issues that cause valid concerns for residents, there is often existing legislation in force and other enforcement mechanisms available for dealing with them.
+For this reason, the Gambling Act makes clear that certain considerations may not form the basis of relevant representations in relation to gambling applications.